 If you’re fairly tech-savvy and don’t mind asking extra questions from the seller, an online auction or classified might be better.

 However, if you’re looking for the easiest option and don’t care how much you save, major phone resellers are often the best fit.

 3. Beware of Stolen iPhones

 While most major sites selling refurbished phones are legitimate businesses and do what they can to avoid stolen phones, online auctions and classifieds are a different story.

 Even if everything seems reliable, be sure to ask to see receipts or proof of purchase.
 You can also ask for the phone’s IMEI or MEID number.

 If a seller won’t provide this information, it could be a sign of a bad deal.

-This number is unique to every mobile.
-With it, you can call up your network and make sure that the phone is in good standing and compatible with your service provider.
+This number is unique to every phone.
+With it, you can call up your carrier and make sure that the phone is in good standing and compatible with your service provider.

 You can also run checks online yourself if you’d prefer.
-You can consult our guide on IMEIs and mobile blacklisting for step-by-step instructions for most phones.
+You can consult our guide on IMEIs and cellphone blacklisting for step-by-step instructions for most phones.